Academic Calendar 2024-2025

 • Copying from another's test paper

-• Using an unauthorized calculator or other aids during a test
+• Using an unauthorized calculator, cell phone, other electronic device with memory, or other aids during a test or examination

 • Obtaining materials such as answer keys, copies of former students notes (either directly or through an online source to which they have been uploaded without the professor’s explicit permission) or case solutions and using them to complete your own assignments.